Workride vs Northride: The NZ Ride to Work Scheme Guide for Employers and Employees

 Why Choose Cycleways?

 We're familiar with these schemes and use them regularly.
-We're here to answer all of your questions and make purchasing a ride-to-work benefit bike as straightforward an experience as possible at Cycleways.
+We're here to answer all of your questions and make purchasing a ride-to-work benefit bike as straightforward experience.

 Our team has the bike experience and knowledge to offer you the best advice and help you find the perfect bike.

-Click-and-collect + nationwide shipping.
+Click-and-collect and Nationwide Shipping.
 All bikes are first properly built by us and test ridden at our Christchurch shop before being carefully re-boxed to ship to you.

 Post-sale service is important to keep your bike riding well.
 For Christchurch customers, we have a fully-capable and experienced workshop for all your bike servicing needs.
 For nationwide customers, we're just a phone call away.